woonsanko/recipe-for-hippo-db-migration/README.md

 ## Step 1: Download and install this recipe

-Download this Git repository as zip file and extract it to a folder where you want to execute this migration script.
+Download this Git repository as zip file (click on "Clone or download" button and choose "Download ZIP" link) and extract it to a folder where you want to execute this migration script.

-- Find an example for your source and backup Database systems under [Configure Hippo CMS for your Database Server]
 ## Step 2: Configure Source repository and Backup (Target) repository

 - Find an example for your source and backup Database systems under [Configure Hippo CMS for your Database Server](https://www.onehippo.org/library/deployment/configuring/databases.html) page.